DreadIron23/TheConfidentSpringProfessional/README.md

 Here’s a quick recap of what you learned in this module.

-At the very beginning, you learned how to setup Thymeleaf and Spring, including its Maven dependencies and Spring beans.
+At the very beginning, you learned how to set up Thymeleaf and Spring, including its Maven dependencies and Spring beans.

 You learned how to render a static HTML Thymeleaf template, as well as more advanced Thymeleaf templates with its special templating syntax.